🏈 Patriots NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 📝 Patriots mock draft consensus picks

-I went through the latest mock drafts from other top experts across the industry and gathered their predictions for the Patriots' first pick in the 2026 NFL draft.
-Here's who they expect New England to draft at No. 31:
+I went through the final mock drafts from 10 top experts across the industry and gathered their NFL mock draft consensus picks for the New England Patriots' first pick in the 2026 NFL Draft.
+Here's who they expect New to draft:

 |---|---|